CHLSS

 How to Celebrate Pride Year-Round

-LGBTQ Family smiles outside on park benchAlthough Pride Month is coming to a close, there are plenty of ways to continue to celebrate the LGBTQ community.
-“Pride Month is both a joyful celebration and a serious political reminder that LGBTQ people are here and deserve the same rights as everyone else.
+LGBTQ Family smiles outside on park benchAlthough Pride Month is coming to a close, there are plenty of ways to continue to celebrate the Pride community.
+“Pride Month is both a joyful celebration and a serious political reminder that we are here and deserve the same rights as everyone else.
 It’s a great experience that people of all ages should check out.
-LGBTQ Pride isn’t limited to just one day or one month, though.
-You can be proud to be LGBTQ or to support someone who is all year round,” says Allison Hope, writer at Parents Magazine.
+Pride isn’t limited to just one day or one month, though.
+You can be proud to be who you are or an ally who is all year round,” says Allison Hope, writer at Parents Magazine.

 • 8 Books That Teach Kids About the Fluidity of Gender and the Importance of Acceptance.
 Transgender and gender-nonconforming people (are gaining more visibility as they find the courage to come out and live publicly as the most authentic versions of themselves.
 Here are 8 books for your child to help them better understand their gender identity and the gender identity of those around them.

-• Tips for Parents of LGBTQ Youth.
-Johns Hopkins pediatricians and adolescent medicine specialists Renata Arrington Sanders and Errol Fields share steps you can take to keep your kid happy and healthy.
+• Tips for Parents Johns Hopkins pediatricians and adolescent medicine specialists Renata Arrington Sanders and Errol Fields share steps you can take to keep your kid happy and healthy.

 CH/LSS is proud to support ALL individuals and families looking to build their families through foster care and/or adoption.
-Learn more about fostering or adopting as an LGBTQ parent here.
+Learn more about fostering or adopting as an Pride parent here.

 Filed Under: News